 BBC New reported that the Bulgarian tourism ministry and the organization of Bulgarian Jews are collaborating on the development of a tourism route through Bulgaria.
 The project is meant to encompass landmarks of Jewish interest in 13 countries.

-Our annual Jewish Heritage Trip of Bulgaria, North Macedonia, and Greece is focused on the rich Jewish heritage, history, and tradition of the region.
+Our annual Jewish Heritage Tour of Bulgaria, North Macedonia, and Greece is focused on the rich Jewish heritage, history, and tradition of the region.
 Our Jewish city tour of Sofia, for example, takes us to the sumptuous Sephardic Sofia synagogue, important Jewish monuments and memorials, the historic Jewish neighborhood of the capital, and the Jewish community center.
 Outside of Sofia, our itinerary includes a visit to Samokov, the historic home of the most affluent Sephardic dynasty — the Arie family.
 We also spend two nights in Bulgaria’s second largest city, Plovdiv, home to the country’s second largest Jewish community.
 The Zion synagogue in Plovdiv is the only other active one in Bulgaria, dating back to the late 19th century.
 In 2003, the Plovdiv synagogue was beautifully restored.

 In western Bulgaria, we make a stop in the lovely mountainous town of Kyustendil, birthplace of Dimitar Peshev.
 Peshev was the Bulgarian politician who deserves the greatest amount of credit for his selfless actions in defense of Bulgaria’s Jewish community.
 It was in large measure due to Peshev’s March 1943 political intervention that the Bulgarian Jewish community survived.